wengchonglao0124/JFund-iOS/README.md

 # JFund-iOS

 This project (JFund), undertaken by a dedicated team, revolves around creating a state-of-the-art mobile payment service application tailored specifically for customers and restaurants.
-As the leader and project manager, I've taken a hands-on approach to ensure a seamless user experience and efficient payment processes.
+As the <I><b>leader and project manager</b></i>, I've taken a hands-on approach to ensure a seamless user experience and efficient payment processes.

 Our application boasts compatibility with both major mobile operating systems: iOS and Android.
 Notably, the iOS version is a testament to my individual skills and dedication, as I developed it entirely.
 This versatility ensures a broader reach to our target audience, allowing users across different platforms to enjoy a unified, intuitive experience.